 As mentioned a green #TeamSFH pin-badge was available to all other colleagues and volunteers.

-During this week we celebrated our achievements from the year and gave out several thousand badges across our sites.
-The week was a great success and we will be doing it again next year.
+During this week we celebrated our achievements from the year and gave out several hundred badges across all our sites.

+It was a great success and I can confirm we will be doing it again next year.